-Net revenue decreased 5% to \$1,561 for the first quarter of 2016 compared to 2015.
-This decrease was led by a 17% decrease in trade revenue, primarily due to fewer client dollars invested and the impact of market volatility.
+Net revenue decreased 3% to \$3,221 for the first half of 2016 compared to 2015.
+This decrease was led by a 14% decrease in trade revenue, primarily due to fewer client dollars invested as a result of declines in the market and market volatility.

-Operating expenses decreased 4% in the first quarter of 2016 compared to 2015, primarily due to decreased compensation expense from lower revenues on which financial advisors are paid and lower variable compensation due to the softening of financial results.
+Operating expenses decreased 2% in the first half of 2016 compared to 2015, primarily due to decreased compensation expense from lower revenues on which financial advisors are paid and lower variable compensation due to the softening of financial results.

-Overall, the decrease in net revenue, partially offset by the decrease in operating expenses, generated income before allocations to partners of \$191, an 11% decrease over a record 2015 first quarter.
+Overall, the decrease in net revenue, partially offset by the decrease in operating expenses, generated income before allocations to partners of \$399, an 8% decrease from the record results experienced in the first half of 2015.

-RESULTS OF OPERATIONS FOR THE THREE MONTH PERIODS ENDED MARCH 25, 2016 AND MARCH 27, 2015
+RESULTS OF OPERATIONS FOR THE THREE AND SIX MONTH PERIODS ENDED JUNE 24, 2016 AND JUNE 26, 2015